-Through the implementation of its Strategic Plan, UN-Women is committed to addressing structural barriers to gender equality and women's empowerment in a comprehensive and integrated manner.
+Through the implementation of its Strategic Plan, UN-Women is committed to support Member States in addressing structural barriers to gender equality and women's empowerment in a comprehensive and integrated manner.
 UN-Women delivers on this commitment by leveraging its triple mandate of normative support, UN system coordination and operational activities.